boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Size section

-Drag and drop the elements from sections to `size` section.
+Drag and drop the elements from sections to the `size` section.
 It will define the size of the bubble in the heatmap.
 Also, it is an optional section.

 ![Size fields](/static/assets/visualizing-data/visualization-widgets/images/heat-map/field-size.png)